reesvarney/OpenChat/README.md

 ```sh
 npm start
 ```
-6. Open `localhost/admin` in your browser (replace with your IP if accessing from another device) and log in with the previously configured admin credentials.
-Here you will be able to change the server name and manage the different channels (clients will need to refresh to see these changes).
-7. To access the client go to your IP which should automatically be forwarded to `/client`.
+6. To access the client go to your IP which should automatically be forwarded to `/client`.

 If you already have a SSL key and certificate, you can place them in the `/ssl` directory, naming them `server.key` and `server.cert` respectively.